eugene-khyst/artistassistapp/README.md

 Use tonal value sketches that capture the light and shadow of your subject to learn how to create contrast and depth in your paintings.

 ![ArtistAssistApp tonal values](https://github.com/eugene-khyst/artistassistapp/assets/1311126/67223028-3edf-407d-a68a-d54d2d128e05)

+## Implementation details

+This project does not use artificial intelligence (AI), but rather mathematics.

+The core logic of the project doesn't depend on any math or color library and includes the implementation of the following:

+- converting between color models (e.g. sRGB to CIELAB),
+- sRGB to spectral reflectance curve,
+- matrix operations,
+- matrix inversion using LU decomposition,
+- weighted geometric mean,
+- vector operations,
+- fast median blur using sliding window and histogram,
+- luminance based RGB to greyscale conversion,
+- and more.